 - How many hours you pay your techs

 - How many hours you invoice

 Once you know those numbers, you can figure out how well your techs are already doing.
-Just plug plugging them into one simple formula:
+Plug the two numbers into the following formula:

 INVOICED HOURS/CLOCKED HOURS

 (That’s invoiced hours divided by clocked hours, for those of you who, like this writer, are not sure about math.)

 In any given week, let’s say you pay a tech to work 40 hours, but you’re only billing customers for 30 hours of work.

 Divide those numbers – 30 by 40 – and you’ll see that your tech is only 75 percent efficient.
 That’s, what, about a C average?
 Not awful, not great.
 There’s room to improve.

 You want to maximize what you can bill the customer while minimizing how long it takes to complete the job without the risk of comebacks.
 If you’re paying a tech to work 40 hours, you should absolutely be billing for 40 hours on customer invoices.
 But that’s just your break-even.
 Maximizing efficiency looks like billing 60 hours or more for 40 hours of work, which calculates out to 150 percent efficiency.